jererobles/jererobles/README.md

 - 👋 Hi, I’m @jererobles
-- 👀 I’m interested in training machines to make life easier for humans
 - 🌱 I’m currently learning about DeFi and AI
-- 💞️ I’m looking to collaborate on cool projects made by passionate people
 - 📫 How to reach me: email is `hello@[username].com`